Turkey Suddenly Restores Access to Instagram After More Than a Week - ExBulletin

 Turkey Suddenly Restores Access to Instagram After More Than a Week

-ISTANBUL (AP) — Turkey restored access to Instagram late Saturday after more than a week of a nationwide shutdown.
-The Information and Communications Technology (ICT) Authority had banned access to Instagram on Aug.
-8.
+ISTANBUL (AP) Turkey restored access to Instagram on Saturday evening, after more than a week of a nationwide blockade.

-ISTANBUL (AP) Türkiye Access restored to Instagram Saturday evening, after more than a week of nationwide lockdown.

-The Information and Communications Technology Authority banned access to Instagram on August 2 without providing a specific reason.
-Government officials later said The ban was imposed because the social media platform failed to comply with Turkish laws.

-“During our discussions with Instagram officials, they assured us that our demands would be met, especially those regarding criminal activities, and promised us that we would work together on a way to censor users,” Abdulkadir Uraloglu, Turkey’s Minister of Transport and Infrastructure, wrote on the social media platform X on Saturday.
+“During our discussions with Instagram officials, we received assurances that our demands would be met, especially those regarding criminal activities, and a promise that we would work together on a way to censor users,” Abdulkadir Uraloglu, Turkey’s Minister of Transport and Infrastructure, wrote on the social media platform X on Saturday.

-Uraloglu explained in a video also posted on X that the platform aimed to establish respect for Turkish law and that in cases where the law was violated, there would be quick and effective intervention.
+Uraloglu explained in a video also posted on X that the platform “was to establish respect for Turkish law and that in cases where the law was violated, there would be a quick and effective intervention.”

-He added that all accounts belonging to terrorist organizations would be banned and any content promoting these organizations would be removed, particularly targeting the PKK, PYD and FETO.
+He added that all accounts belonging to “terrorist” organizations would be banned and any content promoting these organizations would be deleted, particularly targeting the PKK, PYD and FETO.

 The PKK, or Kurdistan Workers' Party, is an outlawed group that has waged a decades-long insurgency in Turkey to establish an autonomous region in the southeast of the country.
 The PYD is a Syrian Kurdish political organization that Turkish authorities accuse of being a branch of the PKK.
 FETO is the movement led by Fethullah Gulen, a former ally of President Recep Tayyip Erdogan, whom the government accuses of masterminding a failed coup attempt in 2016.